AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/identity/tutorials/id-sharing.md

 To ensure that the visitor tracking was properly implemented, please verify the following conditions:

 * Ensure that the output from the [`appendToUrl`](../api-reference.md#appendtourl--appendvisitorinfoforurl) or [`getUrlVariables`](../api-reference.md#geturlvariables) API includes accurate ECID and Experience Cloud orgID values.
-Please note that the orgID set up for the Mobile SDK **must** match the orgID configured in the web application.
+Please note that the orgID set up for the Mobile SDK **must** match the orgID configured in the web implementation.
 * Ensure the timestamp (`TS`) included in the [`appendToUrl`](../api-reference.md#appendtourl--appendvisitorinfoforurl) or [`getUrlVariables`](../api-reference.md#geturlvariables) result did **not** expire.
 Since the results expire five minutes after retrieval, you should **not** cache and re-use the results in your application.
 Instead, please retrieve the result on demand before loading the WebView.
 * Ensure you do **not** re-encode the generated query string.
 The query string returned by the [`getUrlVariables`](../api-reference.md#geturlvariables) API is already URL encoded.